Gabba Ward Candidates present their credentials in Kangaroo Point - Westender - West End 4101

 There’s a Brisbane City Council election coming on the 28th of March, and we’re starting to hear a lot from the candidates.

-Last night (10th of February) at the Story Hotel, Kangaroo Point Neighbourhood Watch (KPNW) hosted the first of the Gabba Ward candidates’ forums.
+Last night (10th of February) at the Story Bridge Hotel, Kangaroo Point Neighbourhood Watch (KPNW) hosted the first of the Gabba Ward candidates’ forums.
 More forums are planned in Kangaroo Point and in West End.

 It was a small event with about 50 people attending the regular monthly KPNW meeting, the last 30 minutes of which was set aside for candidates to present their credentials and respond to questions.